iammohith/PD-Controller-For-3D-Quadrotor/README.md

 ## Usage

-Clone this repository and run the `line_simulation.m` file for line trajectory and `helix_simulation.m` file for helix trajectory.
+Clone this repository and run the `line_simulation.m` file for line trajectory, `helix_simulation.m` file for helix trajectory, and `trajectory_simulation.m` file for generated trajectory.

 ## **File Structure**